smartcatai/smartcat-serge-sync-plugin/README.md

 # Serge + Smartcat
-[Smartcat](https://www.smartcat.ai/) drives the language industry to its full technological potential while making both customers and vendors happy in the process.
-By enjoying a continuous and streamlined multilingual delivery loop, Smartcat users are prepared for the new content economy.
-Below, we describe how to integrate and configure Serge and Smartcat to build an automated, continuous localization process.
+[Smartcat](https://www.smartcat.ai/) is an all-in-one translation platform for language service providers and any companies who want to make localization a natural part of their content lifecycle.
+Below, we describe how to integrate and configure Smartcat to work with [the Serge utility](Serge.io) to build an automated, continuous localization process.

 ## Configuring Serge to work with Smartcat
 Here are the steps you need to take to make Serge work with Smartcat.